-A building groundswell for hard science innovation
+A building groundswell for hard tech innovation

 The American research enterprise has long been concerned with turning breakthrough ideas into industrial reality.
 Our effort is built on the ideas of a broad range of thinkers that embody and epitomize this project.
 Here's some of what we're reading to get inspired, and keep coming back to, time and again.